voljinn/telestore/docs/sdk/testapp.md

 https://web.tele.store/redirect_ext_auth.html?auth_app=${APP_URL_ID}
 ```

-Where `APP_URL_ID` is the URL identifier of your application registered in TeleStore (Profile ➡ Security ➡ App URLs).
+Where `APP_URL_ID` is the URL identifier of your application registered in TeleStore (Profile ➡ Security ➡ Apps URLs).

 After successful authorisation, the user is redirected to the following URL:
 ```